Frauke Kreuter, Esther Kim, Sarah LaRocca, Katherine Morris, Christoph Kern, Andres Garcia

 December 21, 2020

-The COVID-19 Symptom Survey, which launched in April, 2020, is currently the largest ongoing public health data collection effort related to COVID-19.
+The Global COVID-19 Trends and Impact Survey, which launched in April, 2020, is currently the largest ongoing public health data collection effort related to COVID-19.
 The survey is led by the University of Maryland and Carnegie Mellon University in partnership with Facebook Data for Good.
 Everyday, the survey is fielded in 200+ countries and territories in 50+ languages, and asks a variety of questions on symptoms, testing, preventive behavior including mask-wearing, vaccines, risk factors, mental health, and more.
 All of the data are aggregated daily and are made available on our API (click here for the international data; here for the US data).
 Previously, we highlighted the release of our data on face mask use, and demonstrated that the prevalence of mask-wearing varies considerably across the globe.

 We recently released a new set of aggregated data on economic indicators, which will provide new insights into how individuals have been affected by the COVID-19 pandemic worldwide.
 Economic concerns due to COVID-19 are widespread; however, it has been challenging to examine the global prevalence and trends related to personal economic anxiety due to the lack of long-term multi-national data on the economic hardships that individuals are concerned about throughout the pandemic.
-Using our new data from the COVID-19 Symptom Survey, which addresses many of these concerns, we explored a few questions related to the prevalence and trends of economic anxiety:
+Using our new data from the Global COVID-19 Trends and Impact Survey, which addresses many of these concerns, we explored a few questions related to the prevalence and trends of economic anxiety:

 1.What is the prevalence of household financial worry (financial anxiety) around the world?